-If you pay with a debit card in a shop, you can either use contactless for smaller amounts, or you can use chip and PIN.
-You can also use a debit card to take cash out of a cashpoint.
+If you pay with a debit card in a shop, you can either use contactless for amounts up to £100, or you can use Chip and PIN.
+You can also use a debit card to take cash out at an ATM.

-As with anything, debit cards have their pros and cons.
+As with any financial product, debit cards have their pros and cons.
 Here are some examples.

-It’s a good idea to think about when you should use your debit card, rather than a credit card.
+It’s a good idea to think about when it’s best to use a debit card, rather than a credit card.
 For example, you might prefer to use a debit card in the following situations:

-if you want to keep track on your spending.
+If you want to keep track of your spending

 A credit card is a way of spending money you don’t have.
 You borrow the money and pay it back later – similar to a loan.

-But, unlike a loan instead of the provider giving you an agreed sum of money, your card provider gives you a credit limit.
+But, unlike a loan, you’ll be given a credit limit, rather than a pre-agreed sum of money.
 You can spend up to that limit as and when you please.
 It might be a few hundred pounds, or it could be several thousand pounds.

-When your monthly credit card statement arrives, you pay it off either in full or in part.
+When your monthly credit card statement arrives, you pay off the balance either in full or in part.
 You just need to make sure you at least make the minimum monthly repayment.
 Interest will usually be charged on any remaining balance carried over into the next month - unless your card offers an interest-free deal.

-To spread the cost – If you need to make a major purchase, such as a new washing machine or a holiday, you might have enough money to pay up front.
+To spread the cost – If you need to make a major purchase, such as a new washing machine or a holiday, you might not have enough money to pay up front.
 By using a credit card, you can spread the cost over several months - using a purchase card with a 0% deal means you can avoid paying interest for a number of months too.

 To build a credit score – If you need to improve your credit rating, using a credit card sensibly can help you to boost it.
-Once you’ve done that, you’ll be able to get better deals, lower rates and a higher credit limit.
+Once your credit score has increased, you’ll be able to qualify for better deals, lower rates and a higher credit limit.